carloscastellanos/teaching/480/lectures/lecture_networks/README.md

 ### Telegarden (1995)
-Ken Goldberg & Joseph Santarromana's [*TeleGarden*](https://goldberg.berkeley.edu/garden/Ars/) is an art installation that allows web users to view and interact with a remote garden filled with living plants.
+[*TeleGarden*](https://goldberg.berkeley.edu/garden/Ars/) by Ken Goldberg & Joseph Santarromana, is an art installation that allows web users to view and interact with a remote garden filled with living plants.
 Members can plant, water, and monitor the progress of seedlings via the tender movements of an industrial robot arm.
-Arguable the first "social network", The Telegarden was developed at the University of Southern California and went online in June 1995.
-In its first year, over 9000 members helped cultivate.
-In September 1996, the Telegarden was moved to the lobby of the Ars Electronica Center in Austria, where it remained online until August 2004.
+Arguably a "true" social network, The Telegarden is a space of social interaction and community, fostering dialogue and reflection on the nature of the commons and the environment (which we all have to share).

 [![](img/telegarden-8x6-72dpi.jpg)](https://youtu.be/BCEC1tfc5Jc)